PRE CRUISE - DISCOVER DENALI

 See big, bold and genuine Alaska by following its scenic highways and famed Alaska Railway into rustic towns, through majestic Denali National Park, to an Iditarod dog kennel, and up breathtaking, snow-mantled mountains.

-After breakfast at the hotel, begin your 4-hour scenic tour from Girdwood to Talkeetna via the George Parks Highway, which winds through the kind of scenery that defines the Alaskan interior: tundra, soaring mountain peaks, glaciers, forests, wild rivers, and vast expanses primarily inhabited by animals such as moose, grizzlies, foxes and birds.
+After breakfast at the hotel, you will drive north from Anchorage on the George Parks Highway, which winds through the kind of scenery that defines the Alaskan interior: tundra, soaring mountain peaks, glaciers, forests, wild rivers, and vast expanses primarily inhabited by animals such as moose, grizzlies, foxes and birds.

-Following dinner and an enlightening private lecture on Denali, you will overnight at the lodge.
+Following enlightening private lecture on Denali, your evening is open for dinner on own before you overnight at the lodge.

 After Mile 3, you begin to enter the wilderness.
 This is taiga forest—and although no wildlife viewings are ever guaranteed— this is prime moose habitat, and moose may be seen anywhere on this stretch of road.
 Watch for a flash of sun glinting off antlers, or moose nibbling fresh willow leaves along the road.